OsamaMohd10/OsamaMohd10/README.md

 Data Analyst
 ------------

-Dedicated Data Analyst that enjoys analyzing chunks of data, visualizing and telling stories and insights about data.
+Dedicated Data Analyst who enjoys analyzing chunks of data, visualizing and telling stories and insights about data.

 *   🌍  I'm based in Nairobi
 *   🖥️  See my portfolio at [osama.netlify.app](http://osama.netlify.app.com)